squalrus/squalrus/README.md

 - Schedule meetings with an agenda, leave meetings with owners or documentation.
 An agenda forces pointed conversations in the meeting rather than undirected conversations.
 Leave with documented outcomes for future reference or for anyone who was unable to attend.

 - Avoid same day meetings.
-They tend to disrupt an already planned out day.
+They can disrupt an already planned out day and do not leave a lot of time to prepare.

-- 1:1 time is yours -- it's completely up to you what you'd like to discuss.
+- 1:1 time is yours.
+Let's chat about what is most pressing for you.

 - If you are feeling overwhelmed, stressed out, or drowning in work, reach out.
-I will work with you to load-balance and modify scope.
+I will work with you to load-balance and/or modify scope.

 - I trust your time management.
 No need to send updates or end of day mails.

-- My calendar is open -- if you see something you want to know more about, or even attend, let me know.
+- My calendar is public -- if you see something you want to know more about, or even attend, let me know.

-- If you have a question, ask.
+- If you have a question, ask!
 I prefer [nohello](https://www.nohello.com/).

 - I'm always learning and encourage you to share feedback with me in areas I can improve.